 are signed with the platform key that have an importance level lower than

 Heads-up notifications appear as a notification card on top of the screen.
-Because a heads-up notification draws the driver's attention, apps should only trigger a heads-up notification when the information is drive-critical, time-sensitive, and actionable.
+Because a heads-up notification draws the driver's attention, only trigger a heads-up notification when the information is drive-critical, time sensitive, and actionable.
 Only certain categories of notifications can trigger a heads-up notification.

-Car manufacturers can decide whether or not to allow heads-up notifications to appear while the Notification Center is open.
+Car manufacturers can decide whether to permit heads-up notifications to appear while the Notification Center is open.

 How apps trigger heads-up notifications

-Apps have different requirements for triggering a heads-up notification, depending on whether they have system privileges or not.
+Apps have different requirements for triggering a heads-up notification depending on whether they have system privileges.

-- For system-privileged apps and apps that are signed with the platform key
+- System-privileged apps and apps signed with the platform key

 - The app can trigger a heads-up notification by setting the notification